Over watering the lawn and plants on your property can kill your grasses and gardens

 Yellow patches on your lawn (or yellowing leaves on plants) indicate over watering, not dehydration.
 When roots of plants are drowned by a lack of oxygen and starved of nutrients in the soil, leaves of plants and blades of grass will turn yellow.

 Moreover, insects thrive in damp, dank, dark places.
 You’re overwatered lawn or garden may become a breeding ground for a plethora of insect larvae, moths, and maggots.
 While insects are important to the health of ecosystems, over watering will encourage lawn- and plant-eating bugs to thrive.

 There are a few simple steps you can take to prevent over watering your lawn, plants, and trees and ensure their health and vitality:

 - Water your property less often, but when you do, water it for a longer period of time.
 This will help the water to penetrate deep into the ground, prevent over-watering, and ensure an even distribution of moisture.

 - Add compost, mulch, or other organic matter to the soil in your garden to improve drainage.

 - Prioritize the plants you water.
-For example, recently planted trees or shrubs have yet to develop deep roots, and therefore, depend on surface water to survive.
+For example, recently planted trees or shrubs have yet to develop deep roots, and therefore, depending on surface water to survive.
 More mature plants require less water.

 - Consider planting thirsty, water-loving plants and grasses for areas of your garden or lawn that don’t drain well such as iris and crinum lilies for the garden, and Indian grass or northern sea oats grass for your lawn.

 In need of a professional landscaping team to care for your residential or commercial landscape?
 Get in touch.
-We’ve been providing homeowners and businesses across the Greater Toronto Area with exceptional paving and landscaping services since the 1970s.
+We have been providing homeowners and businesses across the Greater Toronto Area with exceptional paving and landscaping services since the 1970s.